 See also Styling Tables

-A box trace can graphically depict individual points of numerical datasets, as well as their basic statistical parameters (mean, meadian, quartiles, standard deviation, range).
+A box trace can graphically depict individual points of numerical datasets, as well as their basic statistical parameters (mean, median, quartiles, standard deviation, range).
 Box traces may have lines extending from the boxes (whiskers) indicating variability outside the upper and lower quartiles.
-Outliers may be plotted as individual points.
-Box plots are non-parametric: they display variation in samples of a statistical population without making any assumptions of the underlying statistical distribution.
-Boxplots are becoming increasingly popular and appreciated in scientific publishing because they allow visualization of the underlying individual data points, as well as basic statistical properties of datasets.
+Outliers may be charted as individual points.
+Box charts are non-parametric: they display variation in samples of a statistical population without making any assumptions about the underlying statistical distribution.
+Box charts are becoming increasingly popular and appreciated in scientific publishing because they allow visualization of the underlying individual data points, as well as basic statistical properties of datasets.

 Violin traces are similar to box traces, except that they also show the probability density of the data at different values, usually smoothed by a kernel density estimator.
 Showing the full distribution of the data, a violin trace is generally more informative than a plain box trace.
 Violin traces are particularly useful when the data distribution is multimodal (i.e. contains more than one peak).
-In this case a violin plot shows the presence of different peaks, their position and relative amplitude, provided that there is a sufficient number of data points.
-Like box traces, violin traces are used to represent comparison of a variable distribution (or sample distribution) across different categories.
+In this case, a violin chart shows the presence of different peaks, their position, and relative amplitude, provided that there is a sufficient number of data points.
+Like box traces, violin traces are used to represent a comparison of a variable distribution (or sample distribution) across different categories.

 See this page for more information on 2D histogram traces.